-OPP received 157 eligible external review requests involving medical or surgical services.
+OPP received 176 eligible external review requests involving medical or surgical services.
 This category encompasses appeals involving a broad range of medical care, including imaging, lab testing, pharmacy requests, and infertility treatment.
 External review data for behavioral health services are explored further below.

-Source: 2020 Office of Patient Protection external review data
+Source: 2022 Office of Patient Protection external review data.

-In 2020, 53% of external reviews involving medical or surgical treatment upheld the decision of the health insurer and 44% of reviews either fully or partially overturned the health insurer's decision in favor of the patient (Figure 8).
+In 2022, 48% of external reviews involving medical or surgical treatment upheld the decision of the health insurer and 49% of reviews either fully or partially overturned the health insurer's decision in favor of the patient (Figure 8).
 3% of external reviews involving medical or surgical treatment were resolved prior to an issued decision.
-The most common medical/surgical review requests were in the categories of pharmacy and outpatient care.
+The most common medical/surgical review requests were in the categories of pharmacy and diagnostic services.
+Figure 9 details the services requested through external review.

-OPP received 38 eligible requests for pharmacy treatments.
-Of the 38 matters in this category, 17 were overturned or partially overturned by the external review agency, while 2 cases were resolved by the health insurance company prior to the issuance of a decision.
-Additionally, OPP received 34 eligible external review requests regarding outpatient medical/surgical care including surgeries, medical visits, and rehabilitation services, 17 of which were resolved in favor of the patient.
+OPP received 54 eligible requests for pharmacy treatments.
+Of the 54 matters in this category, 31 were overturned by the external review agency, while 4 cases were resolved by the health insurance company prior to the issuance of a decision.
+Representing a growing area of requests, OPP received 39 eligible requests for diagnostic services, 28 of which were for cancer screenings.
+The external review agency overturned or partially overturned the health plan's denial in 13 of 39 cases dealing with diagnostic services.